 What If I Want to Incorporate Kitchen Antiques?

 Great question!
 If there’s a specific piece you’d like to add into your remodel, communicate with your designer about it at the beginning so it can be incorporated into the plan.

 Another consideration: How do you plan to use this kitchen antique?
 Will it serve its original intended purpose (ie, a china hutch used to store china)?
 Or is it being reinvented for a new purpose (ie, a china hutch used to showcase a wine collection)?

 Either way, this is a chance to go bold!
 Don’t be afraid to chop this antique in half or alter it in whatever way fits into the space.

 The Final Takeaway for Unique Kitchens

 One of Bluestem’s kitchen designers lives by this philosophy: “The permanent stuff that’s nailed down and expensive should be neutral and stand the test of time.
-Accessories, vases, throw pillows and accents can be as wild as you’d like.” -Mark Enlow
+Accessories, vases, throw pillows and accents can be as wild as you’d like.”